franky2003/python-internship/README.md

 # Python Projects

-Here are some basic Python projects that you can work on to practice and enhance your Python programming skills.
+Here are some basic Python projects

 ## 1) Calculator
 Create a simple calculator program that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.